BS EN 14960David Hansen

 - Always use heavy duty, flame resistance, water proof, lead free material to produce those products, such as flexible PVC.

 When selling, here are the information that manufacturers should give to customers.

 - Maximum number of players.
-This data should be clearly printed both on operations manual and inflatable device.
+This data should have a clear position on both operations manual and inflatable device.

-- How many size, include length, width and height, is needed for operation in a safe extent.
+- What are the sizes, including length, width and height, for operation in a safe extent.